 To realize this potential, it will be critical for insurers to build their outreach capabilities, both with traditional advisers and remote capabilities, around trigger events.
 We found that financial-adviser outreach at the time of a trigger event is up to 14 times more likely to generate a sale than outreach outside of trigger events.
 Insurers must therefore reimagine how they engage, serve, and communicate with potential and current customers, with an emphasis on a digital-first strategy that can meet changing and rising consumer expectations—both in these segments and beyond.
 Consumer engagement is not just nice to have but a necessity that can yield significant profitability benefits; our research found that existing customers have a much higher probability of buying more products within 12 months of their initial purchase—but too many insurers are failing to follow through.
 Data and analytics capabilities can spur captive distribution to reach out to customers at the right time or empower third-party distribution to do so.

-To make this transition, we recommend that carriers make big, bold capability investments
+To make this transition, we recommend that carriers make big, bold capability investments in four areas:

 - Lead with advice and redefine the value proposition as “living” insurance, emphasizing the benefits of life insurance while the policyholder is alive.